 We continue to work together with HSCPs across Glasgow, primary and acute services to support people in the community, and develop alternatives to hospital care.
 We will support the delivery of NHSGGC board-wide initiatives to help those experiencing frailty including the frailty pathway, Home First and other approaches supporting older people to stay well at home.
-In partnership we will support the national development of capacity for resilience and recovery, through the prioritisation of: the Covid Remote Health Monitoring Pathway; the Hospital@Home Pathway; the Community Respiratory Response Pathway; and, Out-patient Parental Antibiotic Therapy (OPAT).

 In partnership we support the development and delivery of the joint strategic commissioning plan which outlines improvements for patients to be implemented over the next five years.